-In order to remedy this liquidity deficiency, we are actively seeking to raise additional funds through the sale of equity and debt securities, and ultimately, we will need to generate substantial positive operating cash flows.
-Our internal sources of funds will consist of cash flows from operations, but not until we begin to realize additional revenues from the sale of our products and services.
+In order to remedy this liquidity deficiency, we are actively seeking to raise additional funds through the sale of equity and/or debt securities, and ultimately, we will need to generate substantial positive operating cash flows.
+We expect that our internal sources of funds will consist of cash flows from operations, but not until we begin to realize additional revenues from the sale of our products and services.
 As previously stated, our operations are generating negative cash flows, and thus adversely affecting our liquidity.
-If we are able to secure sufficient funding in the near term to fully implement our business plan, we expect that our operations could begin to generate significant cash flows during early 2021, which should ameliorate our liquidity deficiency.
+If we are able to secure sufficient funding in the third quarter of 2021 to fully implement our business plan, we expect that our operations could begin to generate significant cash flows during the second quarter of 2022, which should ameliorate our liquidity deficiency.
 If we are unable to raise additional funds in the near term, we will not be able to fully implement our business plan, in which case there could be a material adverse effect on our results of operations and financial condition.